 - The frog in a horse acts as a pump for pumping blood back into the leg.

-- The hoof in a horse can take anywhere from 9 months to 12 months to regrow completely.
+- The hoof in a horse can take anywhere between nine to 12 months to regrow completely after it has suffered a trauma

-If you enjoyed this article, take a look at Horse Gestation Period, and learn about the unique facts about equine gestation.
+If you enjoyed this article, take a look at our article about the Roaring in Horses.